Blog Archive for / 2021 / 04 /

 }

-ready2
+ready2 to true.

 This is almost identical to the unlock/lock case from the previous

-blog post, except the waiting thread is just using plain load
+blog post, except the waiting thread is just using plain load rather

-than exchange
+than exchange.

-If the compiler moves the wait loop in thread1
+If the compiler moves the wait loop in thread1 above the store then

 both threads will hang forever.
 However it cannot do this for the same